strata-mvc/strata/docs/models.md

 Instead our models may link to a custom post type entity.
 We can then leverage Wordpress' tools to read the data related to this object and ensure the model is accessible across the whole environment.
 This method work especially well when using [Advanced Custom Fields](http://www.advancedcustomfields.com/) so you can add different object attributes than those available to the post object.

 Because of the adoption of Wordpress' methods, every model requests will return __arrays of posts__.
-Something to keep in mind when manupulating the received data.
+Something to keep in mind when manipulating the received data.

 ## Creating a model file.

 To generate a Model, you should use the automated generator provided by WMVC.
 It will validate your object's name and ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.
-In this exemple, we will generate a model named `Artist` :
+In this example, we will generate a model named `Artist` :

 ~~~ sh
 $ bin/mvc generate model Artist